michaelknigge/janel/README.md

     process "JanelConsole32.exe" are different

 ## Specify the behaviour of bitness mismatch
-Now you can specify how Janel should behave if the bitness if the JVM and the Janel executable does not match.
+Now you can specify how Janel should behave if the bitness of the JVM and the Janel executable does not match.
 Per default (see above) Janel will exit with an error message.
 But now you can also instruct Janel that it shall continue to look for a JVM that can be used.
 An example:

     janel.jvm.bitness.mismatch=skip
     janel.java.home.path=${env.JAVA_HOME}